nathansh/penguinpress-plugin/README.md

 **Location:** `taxonomies/taxonomy-TERM.php`

 Each custom taxonomy is defined in its own file in the `/taxonomies` directory. `template.taxonomy-TAX.php` is a template for creating custom post types.
 Post type files should be named taxonomy-TAX.php.
 Each of these files gets automatically included.
 Each instance of TAX should be replaced with the desired slug.

+## Utilities
+Utility functions have been moved to [a separate utilities plugin](https://github.com/nathansh/penguinpress-utils) for ubiquity between plugins and themes.

 ## Includes Folder